datalad/datalad/docs/source/metadata.rst

 v0.2
 ----

-* Use a datalad-specific JSON-LD context to streamline make further extensions.
+* Use a datalad-specific JSON-LD context to streamline further extensions.

 * Use repository hexsha strings as ``@id`` for JSON-LD items, to be